Losant/losant-docs/docs/rest-api/device.md

 ### Request Body <a name="sendState-body"></a>

-The body of the request should be serialized JSON that validates against the [Single or Multiple Device States](schemas.md#single-or-multiple-device-states) schema.
+The body of the request should be serialized JSON that validates against the [Device State or States](schemas.md#device-state-or-states) schema.
 For example, the following would be a valid body for this request:

 ```json